meltyourface/blank/posts/Sickness-and-disease/Stay-Safe-STD-Prevention-Management-Guide/index.md

 **Subtitle**: Empower Yourself with Knowledge and Protect Your Sexual Health

-Color Scheme: Bright and pleasant shades of teal, purple, and yellow to create a visually appealing and engaging brochure.
+**Color Scheme**: Bright and pleasant shades of teal, purple, and yellow to create a visually appealing and engaging brochure.

-Cover Page Image: Dark silhouettes of couples in different poses, with bright graphical icons of condoms, dental dams, and a plus sign to represent regular STD testing.
+**Cover Page Image**: Dark silhouettes of couples in different poses, with bright graphical icons of condoms, dental dams, and a plus sign to represent regular STD testing.

 **Introduction**: